mlyszczek/admin-scripts/initrd/readme.md

 1. generate new keyfile, this keyfile will be specific to machine it's generated
 on: "dropbearkey -f id_rsa_crypto -t rsa -s 2048" (must be dropbear or there might be connection errors, as it seems dropbear can't handle openssh keys)
+2. generate public key
+  dropbearkey -y -f id_rsa_crypto | grep "^ssh-rsa " > id_rsa_crypto.pub
-2. add public key to /root/.ssh/authorized_keys to key server
+3. add public key to /root/.ssh/authorized_keys to key server